CupCarbon 5 integrates two new devices IoTNode and IoTRNode allowing to communicate using the MQTT Protocol.

 The IoT simulation used IoTNodes that can be programmed with Python.

 The new version of CupCarbon uses the MQTT protocol to simulate virtuals nodes and real nodes based on ESP32 and Android devices.

 It is possible to integrate in the simulation ESP32 devices that can communicate with other real and virtual devices.

 ESP32 Code examples

 It is possible to integrate in the simulation Android devices that can communicate tither with other real devices and virtual IoTNodes.

 CupCarbon is a Smart City and Internet of Things Wireless Sensor Network (SCI-WSN) simulator.
-Its objective is to design, visualize, debug and validate distributed algorithms for monitoring, environmental data collection, etc. and to create environmental scenarios such as fires, gas, mobiles, and generally within educational and scientific projects.
-Not only can It help to visually explain the basic concepts of sensor networks and how they work; it may also support scientists to test their wireless topologies, protocols, etc.
+Its objective is to design, visualize, debug and validate distributed algorithms for monitoring, environmental data collection, etc., and to create environmental scenarios such as fires, gas, mobiles, and generally within educational and scientific projects.
+Not only it can help to visually explain the basic concepts of sensor networks and how they work; it may also support scientists to test their wireless topologies, protocols, etc.

 CupCarbon simulation is based on the application layer of the nodes.
-This makes it a real complement to existing simulators. it does not simulate all protocol layers due to the complex nature of urban networks which need to incorporate other complex and resource consuming information such as buildings, roads, mobility, signals, etc.
+This makes it a real complement to existing simulators.
+It does not simulate all protocol layers due to the complex nature of urban networks which need to incorporate other complex and resource consuming information such as buildings, roads, mobility, signals, etc.